Symphonym: Universal Phonetic Embeddings for Cross-Script Name Matching: Discussion

-\paragraph{Cross-script Generalisation.} The model achieves strong accuracy on cross-script equivalents in diagnostic tests (27/29 pairs, 93\%) and 87.5\% Recall@1 on the MEHDIE Hebrew-Arabic benchmark.
-The two diagnostic failures (Moscow/Москва at 0.845 and Damascus/\textar{دمشق} at 0.848) fall just below the 0.85 threshold but would still rank correctly in retrieval.
-The MEHDIE evaluation is particularly notable because the benchmark sources (medieval Hebrew and Arabic geographical texts) are independent of the modern gazetteers used for training, even though Hebrew and Arabic scripts appear in the training data through GeoNames and Wikidata entries.
-The strong performance suggests the model has learned general cross-script phonetic mappings rather than memorising specific toponyms.
-This generalisation emerges from the Teacher-Student architecture: the Teacher learns language-specific phonetic mappings from IPA features, then transfers this knowledge to the Student through distillation.
+\paragraph{Cross-temporal Generalisation.} Perhaps the most significant finding is the system's cross-temporal transfer.
+The MEHDIE benchmark sources (medieval Hebrew and Arabic geographical texts) are entirely independent of the modern gazetteers used for training, and the system's strong performance on this material (85.2\% R@1, 90.8\% MRR) suggests that it has learned general phonetic mappings rather than memorised specific toponyms.
+This generalisation emerges from the Teacher-Student architecture: the Teacher learns language-specific phonetic mappings from IPA features, then transfers this knowledge through distillation, so that the Student inherits a phonetic competence grounded in articulatory universals rather than in the orthographic conventions of any particular period.
+A model trained on modern authority data thus generalises to historical sources without specialist tuning, a property of evident value for the integration of archival geographic material with contemporary databases.